beopencloud/cno/README.md

 Kubernetes **v1.16** or higher is supported by CNO.

 **Important** Make sure your kubectl CLI is correctly configured.
-If you need help to configure Kubernetes environnement, follow [kubectl configuration documentaion](configure-kube.md).
+If you need help to configure Kubernetes environnement, follow [kubectl configuration ](configure-kube.md) documentation.

-**Important** If you are a beginner and don't have a Kubernetes cluster ready to use, you can follow [Bootstrap kubernetes Cluster on any cloud provider in 1 minute](bootstrap-kube.md) documentaion.
+**Important** If you are a beginner and don't have a Kubernetes cluster ready to use, you can follow [Bootstrap kubernetes Cluster on any cloud provider in 1 minute](bootstrap-kube.md) documentation.

 #### Define your Ingress Controller multidomain.